DevCycleHQ/AI-Prompts-And-Rules/install-prompts/java.md

 3. Check: Is build system up to date?
 </diagnosis>
 <solution>
-- Use latest version: com.devcycle:java-server-sdk:2.3.0
+- Use latest version: com.devcycle:java-server-sdk (Maven LATEST or Gradle +), or pin to the newest version from Maven Central
 - Resolve conflicts in pom.xml or build.gradle
 - Clean and rebuild: mvn clean compile or ./gradlew clean build
 </solution>